bigb45/foodeck/README.md

 - Retrofit for API calls
 - Coroutines + Flow

-## Architecture
-[Insert simple diagram or bullet points about module structure]

 ## Features
 - Browse menu with categories
 - Add items to cart with offline persistence